johnpalalia/UCB_Project3/README.md

 https://www.powerball.net/winners

-href="https://johnpalalia.github.io/UCB_Project3/map.html">This Map shows the number of all time lotto winners by state.</a>
+a> href="https://johnpalalia.github.io/UCB_Project3/map.html">This Map shows the number of all time lotto winners by state.</a>

 State:	Jackpot Winners:	Percentage of Total
 Jackpot Winners: